 Customizable interactive graphs are available covering the number of worldwide non-cash transactions; comparison of non-cash transactions and change in payments mix; number of non-cash transactions per inhabitant.
 To customize your graph, use the pull-down menus to select regions, countries or years.
 You can post graphs to Facebook, Twitter, LinkedIn or Google+ using the Share button at the bottom of the screen.

-This year’s World Payments Report offers insights on the payments markets in the following regions grouped by geographic, economic, and non-cash payment market maturity criteria:
+This year’s World Payments Report offers insights on the payments markets in the following geographical areas:

 - North America: Canada, and the U.S.